 3 to conduct an annual review on progress made in the Sector in advancing gender mainstreaming, including by collecting and reviewing statistics on ITU‑T standardization activities by gender, and to share findings with TSAG and the next world telecommunication standardization assembly;

+4. to progress the aforementioned annual review and advance gender mainstreaming within the Sector by:

+i) circulating questionnaires for female member participants who attended Sector meetings, in order to routinely identify problems and subsequent solutions to the female members' participation in the meetings.

+ii) ensuring that the ITU informs female members of major discussions and issues taking place in the Sector through regular e-mail, and also provides an opportunity to participate in meetings where these issues are being discussed.

-4. to encourage the participation of women in all aspects of ITU‑T activities and support an increase in the number of women in ITU‑T leadership positions by:
+5 to encourage the participation of women in all aspects of ITU‑T activities and support an increase in the number of women in ITU‑T leadership positions by:

 i) encouraging membership to include women on their delegations, by, inter alia, including in all circulation letters the statement, "The membership is invited to include women on their delegations whenever possible";